MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      };
      ```

-   - Update "auth_delegate.cpp", by selecting/deleting the implementation of the `auth_delegate` class. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
-Then copy/paste the following source into the file, after any remaining preprocessor directives:
+   - Update "auth_delegate.cpp", by replacing all of the `auth_delegate` class implementation with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).

      > [!IMPORTANT]
      > Notice that the token acquisition code is not complete.
 We will test later with a static access token, but in production this would be replaced with code that can dynamically acquire an access token, based on the specified criteria (authority, resource URI, app/user credentials, etc.)

      ```cpp
      using std::string;